Future AI Driven Changes in NFL Front Offices

 Finding your Foundation

-Relationships will always play an outsized role in how front offices are filled, but with the cost of doing business (as well as the potential for ROI) growing season-over-season, making hyper-informed decisions is more critical than ever.
-NFL teams—and most organizations—have access to more comprehensive data than ever before.
-What if they could use that data to analyze trends and reduce biases, pinpointing candidates whose values and philosophies align with your organizational goals
+Relationships will never not play an outsized role in how front office roles are filled, but with the cost of doing business (and the potential for ROI) growing season over season, making hyper-informed decisions is more critical than ever.
+NFL teams—like most organizations—have access to more comprehensive data than ever before.
+To help with those decisions, what if you could interject tailored, situation-specific challenges into the interview process, allowing your team to see and analyze how candidates work through pivotal situations?

 Keepin’ ‘em Happy